szilard/ml-x1/README.md

 This is not a competition between h2o and xgboost, both are excellent GBM implementations.
-In this repo I'm mainly interested in how these best tools can take advantage of the growing number of CPU cores available in hardware.
+In this repo I'm mainly interested in how these best tools can take advantage of the growing number of CPU cores available in modern hardware.

 ### r3.8xlarge (32 cores)